 - Make sure the vehicle is repaired correctly.

 Ensure that the car has been adequately repaired.
 If the dealer or the person selling the car is the first “salvage title” owner, they may know what the car looked like after the accident or why it has a branded title.
-Ask them for pictures or details of the car’s appearance before it was repaired.
+Ask them for pictures or details of the car’s appearance before being repaired.
 You don’t want to buy a vehicle welded up from two different car bodies.

 - Always perform a pre-sale inspection.